 As you can imagine, isotonic energy drinks contain lots of carbohydrates, which are quick to digest, so that they pass quickly through the digestive tract and into the bloodstream.

-- Read our post on cycling and metabolism
+- Read: cycling and metabolism

 As well as keeping your energy levels stocked, it is just as important to ensure that your body is fully hydrated both before and during a ride.

 In fact, even small amounts of dehydration have been found to affect performance.

 For instance, a 2% drop in body weight from sweating can impair performance, and at 5%, heat exhaustion becomes a serious issue and the body’s capacity to work can drop by 30%.

 When you get to a 10% loss, you risk circulatory collapse, heat stroke, and death.

 Before a ride, ensure to keep hydrated both on the day and during the day before, monitoring the colour of urine to gauge hydration levels.